Barriers you can meet when moving to IFS Cloud and OData APIs

 You should consider the following list as your checklist when you plan the migration to OData:

-- Legacy systems – new systems written in new technology (like Java and .Net) natively offer support for OData.
+- Legacy systems– new systems written in new technology (like Java and .Net) natively offer support for the modern REST / OData communication methods.
 But how about old systems or systems owned by other Parties (your customers/ suppliers)?
-Some old technology can’t even connect to OData and you have to think about some workarounds to reach the only possible OData interface.
+Some old technology can’t even connect to OData and you have to think about some workarounds to reach the only possible IFS OData interface.

 - Existing IFS modifications – your IFS Applications might have a lot of modifications – which means there might be a lot of custom PL/SQL objects and procedures.
-With the IFS Cloud, you can’t use them directly and you have to think about how to reach them via OData.
+With the IFS Cloud, you can’t use them directly and you have to think about how to package them into OData Projections.

-- What is missing in Projections – not all previously available PL/SQL methods are available now as Projections.
+- Differences between PLSQL and OData API – not all previously available PL/SQL methods are available now as Projections and end-points.
 But some workarounds could be applied.

 What to do with these barriers?